 - Letter of support from university personnel, or other qualified knowledgeable expert.
 This needs to include:

-- A discussion of which existing pesticide and non-pesticide options/methods are available for managing the pest, and why they are insufficient.
+- A summary of which existing pesticide and non-pesticide options/methods are available for managing the pest, and why they are insufficient.

 - The anticipated use dates for the product.
 For example: June 1 through August 31.